 Apply for a Workshop

-Going forward beyond 2014-15, there will be two application deadlines per year - March 15 for Fall workshops and October 15 for Spring/Summer workshops.
+There are two application deadlines per year - March 15 for Fall workshops and October 15 for Spring/Summer workshops.

 Application and Selection Criteria

 Traveling workshops take place during the academic year, at the mutual convenience of your department and our leaders.
 Applicants will be selected on the basis of potential impact on the department and the match between department needs as articulated in the application and our programs strengths.
 We will give preference to applicants with a high level of commitment, as indicated by the percentage of the department that will be involved, and the length of workshop requested.

 - Schedule the workshop to support full participation by all department faculty members.

 - Reserve a meeting space with robust internet access.

 - Provide us with information about your department and its programs.